groupby/intelli-proxy/README.md

 The goals of intelli-proxy are
 1. An annotation service to record and replay integration tests.
-1. records are stored at `src/test/resources/replay` by default.
+1. records are stored at `src/test/resources/intelliproxy` by default.
-1. A set of modules that know how to populate data into the source systems.
+1. A set of modules that know how to populate data into an inline version of those systems.

 The record parameter is overridden by the system property `intelliproxy.record` property.